 When parents bring their babies to be fitted for their first pair of walking shoes it is always a rewarding, but challenging experience.
-I want to clarify that this is one of the areas where I feel greater responsibility and conscientious effort on my part since the future health and development of the child’s foot is my personal responsibility and parents are placing their complete trust on me.
+I want to clarify that this is one of the areas where I feel greater responsibility and conscientious effort on my part since the future health and development of the child’s foot is my responsibility and parents are placing their complete trust in me.